MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 ...
 ```

-> [!NOTE]
+> [!TIP]
-> All the code below will be added inside the `Main` method.
+> Take the larger size of the console to have a better view of the result.
+An error may occur if the console is too small when trying to render elements.

-Let's start by adding the following line to your `Main` method to set up the console:
+Let's start by removing `Console.WriteLine()` instruction and adding the following line to your `Main` method to set up the console:

 ```csharp
 Window.Open();